Consumer & Industrial Product Labelling

 Intertek’s experts can help navigate the differences between jurisdictions and challenges that companies face with labeling hazardous consumer and industrial chemical products.

-Intertek offers services to help companies comply with consumer chemical packaging and labelling requirements in the US and Canada including:
+Intertek offers services to help companies comply with the various labelling rules for consumer and industrial chemical labelling requirements in the EU, US and Canada including:

 - Classifying your products using existing literature data to avoid unnecessary, costly and often time-consuming animal testing

-- Auditing a subset of a suite of products, labels and/or packages in order to prioritize key areas for future compliance-review efforts
+- Auditing a subset of a suite of products, labels in order to prioritize key areas for future compliance-review efforts

-- Facilitating discussions with third-party suppliers (North American or overseas) to obtain relevant information (including confidential formulations) to confirm that classification, labelling and packaging requirements are met
+- Facilitating discussions with third-party suppliers (North American or overseas) to obtain relevant information (including confidential formulations) to confirm that classification, and labelling requirements are met

 - Documenting data and other information to prove classification and labelling were appropriately undertaken to meet the regulatory requirements in the jurisdiction of interest; and

 - Training through various mediums including webinars, in person or group settings to meet our clients’ needs.

 - +81 3 5643 8633